Sister Thecla Franz, OSB papers

 Biographical / Historical

-Sister served as cook and housekeeper at the St. Hilary Convent, the St. George Convent, and in Canon City.
+Sister Thecla served as cook and housekeeper at the Saint Hilary Convent, the Saint George Convent, and at Saint Scholastica in Canon City.
 For forty years she worked in the Chicago Altar Bread Department, baking and cutting altar breads.
 She also enjoyed gardening, especially growing roses.

 Extent